appsquickly/typhoon-example/README.md

 ### Exercises

 1. Get an API key from http://free.worldweatheronline.com.
 2. Study the <a href="https://github.com/jasperblues/spring-objective-c-example/blob/master/PocketForecast/Assembly.xml">application assembly</a>, and _configure_ the application with your API key.
+Run the App in the simulator or on your device.
 3. Study the <a href="https://github.com/jasperblues/spring-objective-c-example/blob/master/PocketForecast/ViewControllers.xml">view controllers</a>.
 Notice how the framework allows you to group related components together.
 4. Study the <a href="https://github.com/jasperblues/spring-objective-c-example/tree/master/PocketForecastTests/Integration">test cases</a>.